 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
-Please refer to the Instructions for Applicants document for details, which will be available when the application receipt system opens.
+Refer to the Instructions for Applicants document for details.
 Submissions that are missing 1 or more components or do not meet the eligibility requirements will be administratively withdrawn without review.